D-Chase-H/PurePy-Data-Structures/README.md

 This is the initial Readme, just so I can start uploading files and get what I do have on my hard drive onto GitHub.

-By th off chance you are reading this before I make a real readme....
+On off chance you are reading this before I make a real readme....
 DISCLAIMER:
     This readme WILL be changed soon, this is just the initial upload.
     Right now a few of the Data Structures I have made need some polish, and a most in the trees sub-folder are empty, but I wanted to get